GSLabDev/gslabdev.github.io/_posts/project/2014-04-21-openstack4j-shell.markdown

 ---

 #### Openstack4j Shell
 This project was started with a thought of having an easy automation tool to interact with Openstack.
 Considering the challenges one has with existing Openstack CLI, this tool offers a very good starting point in overcoming those challenges.
-More info: http://gslab.com/blogs?view=entry&id=53
+[More info](http://gslab.com/blogs?view=entry&id=53)